vitalik/django-ninja/docs/docs/proposals/cbv.md

 ```

-As you can see - these lines are getting repeated pretty often to check permission:
+As you can see, these lines are getting repeated pretty often to check permission:

 ```Python hl_lines="1 2 "
 user_projects = request.user.project_set
 project = get_object_or_404(user_projects, id=project_id))
 ```

-You can extract it to a function, but it will just make it 3 lines smaller and still be pretty polluted...
+You can extract it to a function, but it will just make it 3 lines smaller, and it will still be pretty polluted ...

 ## Solution

-The proposal is to have alternative called "Class Based Operation" where you can decorate with `path` decorator entire class:
+The proposal is to have alternative called "Class Based Operation" where you can decorate the entire class with a `path` decorator:

 ```Python hl_lines="7 8"